connectrpc/connect-es/packages/connect-web-test/README.md

 Open one of the failed requests from the browsers network inspector, and trust the self-signed certificate in the browser UI.

+### Running tests in Node.js

+@bufbuild/connect-web requires the fetch API.
+It is available since Node.js v18, and you can run this suite of tests on it with `make testwebnode`.
+Note that client-streaming and bidi-streaming are not fully supported because of limitations in browser APIs.

 ### Running tests in Browserstack

 We are running a few select tests on old browsers.
 Thanks to Browserstack